victorlaiyeeteng/tp/docs/UserGuide.md

 - Invalid command: `Invalid command.` + help message with list of all commands

 - Empty name: `Invalid Removing of Friend: A name must be entered.
-Syntax: delete-friend NAME`
+Syntax: delete-friend INDEX`

 - Argument provided is not a STRING: `Invalid Removing of Friend: Name should be a STRING.
-Syntax: delete-friend NAME`
+Syntax: delete-friend INDEX`

 - Not a valid friend: `Invalid Removing of Friend: No such friend in friends list.`

 - Additional arguments provided: `Invalid syntax: Too many arguments.
-Syntax: delete-friend NAME`
+Syntax: delete-friend INDEX`

 ### Editing a Friend's Information: `edit-friend` [Coming Soon]